Basuki Tjahaja Purnama: 2007 Bangka-Belitung governor election

 Ahok resigned from his position as East Belitung regent on 11 December 2006 in order to run in the 2007 Bangka-Belitung gubernatorial election.
 He later credited former Indonesian president Abdurrahman Wahid, for convincing him to run for public office.
 Wahid supported Ahok's candidacy and praised his healthcare reforms.
 However, Ahok was defeated by Eko Maulana Ali.

 In 2008, Ahok wrote a biography titled Merubah Indonesia (Reforming Indonesia).

 Parliamentary career (2009–2012)

 In 2009, Ahok was elected to the DPR as a member of Golkar.
 He was elected with 119,232 votes, and was assigned to the Second Commission.
-In 2011, he generated controversy in a visit to his local constituency, during which was recorded by the local media condemning local tin mining businesses for causing environmental damage.
+In 2011, he generated controversy in a visit to his local constituency, during which he was recorded by the local media condemning local tin mining businesses for causing environmental damage.
 The comment was regarded as an insult by a local youth NGO, who reported him to the House Ethics Committee.